SFStefenon/OEDL-WBF/README.md

 The third step is to organize your dataset.

 ```
-# Example of how to upload your dataset in a Cluster
+# Example of how to upload your dataset to a Cluster
 scp -r C:/Users/user_name/Desktop/dataset/ cluster:/home/user_name/dataset/
 ```

 ### Organize your dataset

-Depending on the version of YOLO you will need to organize your data differently.
+Depending on the version of YOLO, you will need to organize your data differently.

 For YOLOv5, YOLOv7, and YOLOv8.
 ```